Plusone-Shen/Plusone-Shen.github.io/_pages/about.md

 Bio
 =====

-Jiayi Shen is currently an undergraduate student at the USTC School of Finance, majoring in finance and minoring in finance.
+Jiayi Shen is currently an undergraduate student at the USTC School of Management, majoring in finance and minoring in finance.
 Her interest lies in:

 - Algorithm
 - Machine learning